ipfs/specs/IPIP_PROCESS.md

 6. After discussion, Spec Stewards will make call on whether to approve or reject the proposal.
 7. At this point approved proposals get assigned a number (encoded in the filename), and merged into the IPIP folder on `main` branch.
 Potentially useful (but rejected for now) proposals should be also merged to `main`, but in a subfolder called `/IPIP/deferred`.
-Proposals rejected in intial triage will simply have the PR declined.
+Proposals rejected in initial triage will simply have the PR declined.
 8. IPIP author and two approving [Specs Stewards] are added to `CODEOWNERS` file to be automatically asked to review any future changes to files added or modified by the IPIP.